 Apartment fire in Edgewood burns through 10 units as crews battle blaze

-Multiple agencies responded to the fire and are on the scene working to contain the blaze, according to posts on the East Pierce Fire and Rescue Twitter account.
+Multiple agencies responded to the fire and were working to contain the blaze, according to posts on the East Pierce Fire & Rescue Twitter account.
 The condition of the person sent to the hospital is unclear.

-Fire crews were dispatched to the apartment fire just after 7 a.m. to the 4800 block of 110th Avenue Court East in Edgewood, according to the posts.
-The fire response was quickly upgraded to three alarm.
+Fire crews were dispatched just after 7 a.m. to the 4800 block of 110th Avenue Court East, according to the posts.
+The fire response was quickly upgraded to three alarms.

 More details about the fire were not immediately available.